Bahrain national football team: Early years

 Although Bahrain’s first national football team was established in 1959, the side was not officially organized until 1966, when it played a friendly match against Kuwait that ended in a 4–4 draw.
 During this period, Bahrain, despite remaining under British influence, had been granted a degree of autonomy that allowed the country to develop its football infrastructure.
 Historically, Bahrain was considered one of the weaker teams in the Gulf region, which included stronger sides such as Saudi Arabia, Qatar, the United Arab Emirates, and Kuwait.
 As a result, Bahrain’s early international participation was largely limited to the Arabian Gulf Cup.

-In 1988, Bahrain qualified for its first ever AFC Asian Cup, but finished bottom with only two draws in the 1988 AFC Asian Cup.
-Since then, Bahraini side remained neglected and less invested, despite its youth successes at the U-17 and U-20.
-Only by the end of the 20th century, Bahrain began to really emerge and would change the country's football history.
+Bahrain qualified for its first AFC Asian Cup in 1988, but finished at the bottom of its group with two draws.
+In the years that followed, the senior national team received limited attention and investment, despite notable achievements at youth levels, particularly with the under-17 and under-20 teams.
+It was not until the late 20th century that Bahrain began to show significant improvement, marking a turning point in the development of football in the country.

-Rise

-Bahrain managed a fine performance during 2000 AFC Asian Cup qualification and 2002 FIFA World Cup qualification, the latter was the first time Bahrain reached the final round.
-Despite being unable to win either, Bahrain managed one of their greatest football feats, by beating Iran in both qualifications 1–0 in Damascus in 2000 Asian Cup run, and 3–1 at home in 2002 World Cup run, which remains one of the most embarrassing defeats for Iranian football.
-This win, though mean less for Bahrain, did manage to pull Iran out from reaching a direct World Cup ticket and helped Saudi Arabia to qualify for 2002 FIFA World Cup, Iran later failed to qualify; Bahraini fans waved the Saudi flag as a response to this win, fueling tensions between Bahrain and Iran.
+Bahrain delivered notable performances during the qualification campaigns for the 2000 AFC Asian Cup and the 2002 FIFA World Cup, reaching the final round of World Cup qualifying for the first time.
+Although the team did not qualify in either competition, Bahrain recorded significant victories over Iran—winning 1–0 in Aleppo during the 2000 Asian Cup qualifiers and 3–1 at home during the 2002 World Cup qualifiers.
+The latter result had implications for the regional qualification standings, as it prevented Iran from securing a direct World Cup berth and contributed to Saudi Arabia’s qualification.
+The match subsequently drew attention due to celebrations by some Bahraini supporters, which added to existing tensions between the two countries’ football fan bases.

-2004 Asian Cup
+2004 AFC Asian Cup

-The form of Bahrain in the Asian Cup was quite surprising.
-In their just second appearance, Bahrain was drawn with host China, neighbor Qatar, and Indonesia.
-However, Bahrain went undefeated at the group stage, including a 2–2 draw to China in Beijing, and a 1–1 draw to Qatar before they beat Indonesia 3–1 to reach the quarter-finals for the first time.
-Then, Bahrain overcame Uzbekistan on penalty shootout in the quarter-finals, having been held 2–2.
-During the semi-finals, Bahrain put up another astonishing performance against defending champions Japan, only losing 3–4 after extra time.
-The team then lost 2–4 to Iran in the third place game.
-This tournament would mark the rise of Bahrain as a serious competitor for football in Asia.
+Bahrain delivered a strong performance at the 2004 AFC Asian Cup in only its second appearance in the tournament.
+Drawn into a group with hosts China, Qatar, and Indonesia, the team progressed through the group stage undefeated, earning a 2–2 draw against China in Beijing, a 1–1 draw with Qatar, and a 3–1 victory over Indonesia to advance to the quarter-finals for the first time.
+Bahrain then defeated Uzbekistan on penalties after a 2–2 draw in the quarter-finals.
+In the semi-finals, Bahrain narrowly lost 4–3 after extra time to defending champions Japan, before falling 4–2 to Iran in the third-place match.
+The team’s performance in the tournament is regarded as a significant milestone in the development of Bahraini football.